ivanleoncz/tulian/README.md

 Insights from Tuples and Lists.

 # Summary
-Provides filtered data and insights from Tuples and Lists, using List Comprehensions.
+Provides filtered data and insights from Tuples and Lists.